 092 (a school district may trade a commodity it possesses for something it needs, and such exchange does not violate art.
 VIII, \$4); 1979 Op.
 Att'y Gen. No. 79-052 (art.
 VIII, \$6 is not at issue in determining whether a board of county hospital trustees may lease office space to physicians since the physicians will be required to compensate the county for the use of the facilities); 1969 Op.
 Att'y Gen. No. 69-089 (a public body may pay a private entity for services actually rendered by such entity without violating art.
 VIII, \$6).
 I note that the plan proposed by the Summit County Treasurer is an innovative idea, and one which is designed to assist the county's taxpayers.
 The evils which prompted the passage of art.
 VIII, \$6 are certainly not apparent in this plan.
 See Walker v.
 City of Cincinnati.
 Nonetheless, the constitutional prohibition of art.
-VIII, \$6 appears to apply in this instance, and a described in your request, despite the beneficial nature of the program.
+VIII, \$6 appears to apply in this instance, and I must conclude that the county treasurer may not establish an escrow account as described in your request, despite the beneficial nature of the program.
 See Op.
 No. 78-040.